-His calf-high boots are covered in dirt, and he’s spent the past few hours in the hot sun trimming weeds and doing other chores to keep Lynchburg College beautiful.
+His calf-high boots are covered in dirt, and he’s spent the past few hours in the hot sun trimming weeds and doing other chores to keep University of Lynchburg beautiful.
 As he sits back in a red chair, he beams.
 “I’m just happy,” he says, explaining how much he enjoys the people he works with every day.
 “It’s like family — I’m sure you hear that all the time.”

 This weekend (June 3-4), Gary will bike 200 miles for other people he considers family — a longtime friend whose daughter recently lost her life to multiple sclerosis.
 He is one of hundreds of bikers riding in Bike MS, a series of cycling events that raise money for the National MS Society.
 The Colonial Crossroads Bike MS starts Saturday with a circuitous route from Richmond to Williamsburg, Virginia.
 The following day, the cyclists will pedal back to Richmond.

 This is Gary’s 27th year participating in Bike MS, which raises money to support MS research and other activities to improve lives of people with the disease.
 It’s one of several long distance cycling trips he has enjoyed over the years, but it may be the most meaningful.

 About 12 years ago, Alice Smith, who has known Gary for decades, told Gary that her daughter, Rhonda Wilkinson, had been diagnosed with MS. Gary later asked if he could dedicate his Bike MS rides to Rhonda.
 He put a sign on his bike that said, “Bike built for two” and added Rhonda’s name along with his own.
 “He broadcast the fact that he cared for Rhonda and he was doing this for Rhonda,” Alice says in a phone interview.
 “Our family feels that Gary has dedicated himself to a cause.”